Jasauskai

 Jasauskai is a village in Kaniavos eldership, Varėna district municipality, Alytus County, southeastern Lithuania.
 According to the 2001 census, the village has a population of 66 people.
 At the 2011 census, the population was 60.

+Etymology

+The name Jasauskai (earlier known as Jasowszczyzna) comes from the personal name Jasáuskas which is a form of Belarussian name Яcь (a clipping for Ivan).